Flawless (Beyoncé song): Remix featuring Nicki Minaj

 A remix of "Flawless" featuring rapper Nicki Minaj, entitled "Flawless Remix", was released on Beyoncé's website on August 2, 2014.
 Columbia Records released this version as a single on August 12, 2014, impacting radio in the United States.
 The remix version of the song features newly added verses and explicit lyrics by both Beyoncé and Minaj and marks their first collaboration.
 Its music was also slightly modified with several parts being reorganized and changed.
 The lyrics in which Beyoncé sings about the infamous elevator incident between her husband Jay-Z and her sister Solange Knowles received media attention.
 The song peaked at number 41 on the US Billboard Hot 100 after being released as a digital download, included in the reissued version of Beyoncé, subtitled Platinum Edition.

 Background and release

 On August 2, 2014, the official remix of the song featuring rapper Nicki Minaj was released unexpectedly on Beyoncé's official website which marked their first collaboration.
 Two months prior to the release of the song, Minaj's manager Gee Roberson contacted her to inform her that Beyoncé wanted a remix of "Flawless" on which she would be featured.
 Following this, Beyoncé sent Minaj a new version she wanted and told Minaj, "I want you to be you.
 I don't want you to hold back.", according to the rapper.
 Minaj began writing the verse in New York and Beyoncé visited her in the studio, encouraging her.
 Beyoncé later revealed to Minaj that she would release the song sometime during her On the Run Tour.
-Following this both of the singers began sending each other photos of themselves to create the song's artwork.
+Following this both of the artists began sending each other photos of themselves to create the song's artwork.